 Summary

-We quickly outlined the idea of the Transit Capability found in OSPFv2 and not present in OSPFv1.
-The core idea is that the inter-area routes found in a transit area might be used to optimize the routing paths instead of simply following the paths carved by the virtual links (OSPFv1).
+We outlined the idea of the Transit Capability found in OSPFv2 and not present in OSPFv1.
+The key idea is that the inter-area routes found in a transit area could be used to optimize the routing paths instead of simply following the paths carved by the virtual links (OSPFv1).
 We found that:

 1) This procedure optimizes the paths for inter-area routes and backbone intra-area routes.